 When did your family first come to Canada?

 Way back!
-My ancestors on my dad’s side were empire loyalists.
-Sir William Johnson came in a Conestoga wagon and was granted land in St. Catharines because of his loyalty to the Crown.
-On my mom’s side (the Boyle family), they were originally from County Cork, Ireland but came to St. Catharines as well and lived on Duke Street.
-As a member of the British Empire they fought in the Boer War before returning to Canada and settling here, where we have been ever since!
+My ancestors on my dad’s side were Empire Loyalists.
+My mom’s side (the Boyle family) came from County Cork, Ireland.
+My grandfather fought in the Boer War before returning to Canada and settling here, where we have been ever since!